progwise/george-ai/packages/api/README.md

 ## Prerequisites

-Before you begin, make sure you have the following installed on your system:
+Before you begin, ensure that your system meets the following requirements:

-- Debian-based Linux
+- Debian-based Linux distribution
-- Nvidia GPU
+- Nvidia GPU*
 - Git
 - Python 3 and pip
 - Anaconda (installed from [https://www.anaconda.com/download](https://www.anaconda.com/download))

+\* **Nvidia Graphics Card Requirement:** This project requires an Nvidia graphics card with Turing architecture or above.
+Earlier architectures might lack the necessary features.
+The project is optimized for cards with a minimum of 8GB of memory.

 ## Installation